ZoeGray/StockOrganizer/README.md

 # StockOrganizer
 Java application allows users to organize their portfolio of stocks.
+Uses Java Swing for GUI.
 Users can purchase/insert new shares, sell shares, and update the current market values of the shares.
 Information is stored in SQL database.
 User can choose to view their information from 4 tables, purchase transaction, sales transactions, running holdings, and dividend holdings table.